 Programming tips

-- Frequency: Train biceps 2× per week for optimal growth; allow 48–72 hours recovery between sessions.
+- Frequency: Train biceeps 2× per week for optimal growth; allow 48–72 hours recovery between sessions.

 - Load and reps: Alternate weeks of heavier loads (6–8 reps) with moderate-high reps (8–15) to hit both strength and hypertrophy.